Luna Replay captures user input during the time of recording, in order to replay the same sequence of events at a later time.

 Many games rely heavily on specific physics behaviour during gameplay (i.e. how a character moves, how two objects interact), so therefore the ability to replay this behaviour precisely is extremely important.
 Imagine two objects colliding with slightly different rotations; from that moment on, the gameplay could differ meaning that any recorded input will gradually diverge from what is happening in the scene.

-This issue typically arises due to the nature of Unity's game engine; PhysX has limited determinism, especially when changing platforms i.e. recording on iOS, replaying on Linux on Luna Playground.
+This issue typically arises due to the nature of Unity's game engine; PhysX has limited determinism, especially when changing platforms i.e. recording on iOS, replaying on Linux on Creative Suite.

 In order to avoid such occasions, Luna Replay supports state-based physics captures and replays.

-The positions of Rididbodies are saved during a capture, and used to overwrite the positions frame-by-frame during a replay.
+The positions of RigidBodies are saved during a capture, and used to overwrite the positions frame-by-frame during a replay.

 If you notice differences in physics between your captures and replays, then it is recommended that you try this feature.